 A Light Bulb Can Make a Big Difference

 The benefits of getting enough sleep have been well documented in study after study.
 Especially for those of us who are new parents or simply trying to balance work, family, and personal care, sleep is an often-overlooked pillar of a good life.
 My own experience with insomnia began as a new parent, when I found myself struggling through daily work due to repeated nights of being pulled out of bed by a crying infant.
 As the kids grew up the nightly demands abated, but I was left with chronic amnesia that didn't go away.
 Over time, I found ways to adjust, from relaxation techniques to simple products like a good white noise machine.
-One of the best aids to getting enough sleep is an affordable, common-sense bit of household technology -- . a sleep bulb
+In addition to this excellent gadget, I also discovered the effectiveness of . a high-quality sleep bulb

-For such a small, affordable little gadget, sleep bulbs have had a major impact on my life.
-Being able to "bring the sunset inside" and have it start at any time I decide has allowed me to fall asleep more easily.
+For such a small, affordable little gadget, sleep bulbs can have a major impact on quality of life.
+Being able to "bring the sunset inside" and have it start at any time you decide allows you to fall asleep more easily.
 Sleeping is essential to virtually every aspect of health and happiness, and paying attention to the lighting in the room when you go to bed is surprisingly important.
 The difference in how you feel is amazing, but even more important is the difference sleep makes in your ability to function.

 Lack of Sleep Can Cause Accidents